devsoc-unsw/constitution/CONSTITUTION.rst

       #.
 To assist the Executive on their duties wherever practical; and
       #.
 Other relevant duties as required.

    #.
 Executive positions that become vacant less than 1 month before the yearly affiliation period may be filled by majority vote of the Executive.
-People appointed this way will be ‘Acting’ in the position, may not be the President or Treasurer, may not be a bank signatory and cannot act as Arc Membership Portal administrators.
+People appointed this way will be 'Acting' in the position, may not be the President or Treasurer, may not be a bank signatory and cannot act as Arc Membership Portal administrators.

 Meetings
 ========